 You can connect your board to your computer over USB.
-This should work out of the box on Linux and macOS, but for Windows earlier than Windows 10, you will probably need to install a serial port driver:
+This works out of the box on Linux and macOS.
+If you are using Windows, you may need to install a serial port driver:

-- Download the Arm Mbed Windows serial port driver.
+- Download the Arm Mbed Windows serial port driver (Windows 7 only).

 - Plug in your Arm Mbed device over USB.
 It mounts as an Mbed drive.

 - Close all Explorer windows showing the Mbed drive.

 - Run the installer.
 This may take some time or display a few "unsigned driver" warnings.

 If you have multiple Mbed devices but the serial port only appears for one of them: Make sure you run the installer for every device (plug in the device over USB and run the installer again); Windows loads the driver based on the serial number, so it needs to be run for each device individually.